Participation

 Participation gains weight when responsibility is also carried.

-The more a person influences language, direction, interpretation, trust, recognition or circulation within the structure, the more carefully that role should be held.
+The more a person influences language, direction, interpretation, trust, recognition, Carrying Value or exchange within the structure, the more carefully that role should be held.

 This does not mean heavier status.